zmem-org/ZMEM/README.md

 builder.Finish(player);
 ```

-With ZMEM, you use your existing C++ structs directly—no schema file, no code generation, no builder:
+With ZMEM (using [Glaze](https://github.com/stephenberry/glaze)), you use your existing C++ structs directly—no schema file, no code generation, no builder:

 ```cpp
 // ZMEM: Use native C++ types directly